How to Run an Accurate Credit Check on a Tenant in 6 Steps

 What to Look For in a Tenant Credit Report

-A credit report gives an overview of your tenant’s financial fitness.
-They usually provide simple information near the top, but then go very in-depth if you want to find underlying reasons behind their score.
+A credit report gives an overview of your tenant’s financial health.
+These reports start out with overviews and simple information but then go very in-depth if you want to find underlying reasons behind their score.

 1. Overall Credit Score

-Most landlords are familiar with a credit score and generally what a good score is.
-Best practice for a landlord is to have a minimum score that all tenants must pass before moving on.
-If you reject anyone that’s under 600 (for example), you can easily whittle down candidates and also be less likely to be sued for discrimination.
+Most landlords are familiar with credit scores and what a good score is.
+The best practice for a landlord is to have a minimum score that all tenants must pass before moving on.
+If you reject anyone under 600 (for example), you can easily whittle down candidates and also be less likely to be sued for discrimination.

 Here’s a screenshot of an actual credit report pulled using Avail’s service: